MarioniLab/EmptyDrops2017/README.md

 Each subdirectory of `analysis` contains self-contained analysis files for each data set.
 Run:

-- `analysis.Rmd`, which will perform the analysis of each the PBMC dataset.
+- `analysis.Rmd`, which will perform the analysis of each dataset.
-This can be compared to the expected results in `analysis.md`.
 - `plot_maker.R`, which will create the plots used in the manuscript.